beteyemane/faqs/README.md

 ## Interactivity

 In order to expand the questions to reveal the answers, I added a class that has a css max-height property to the element, on click using JavaScript.
-The class also had a transition attripute to display a seamless effect.
+The class also has a transition property to display a seamless effect when collapsing/expanding.